AcalaNetwork/Acala/modules/homa-lite/README.md

 4. Call set_staking_currency_cap to set a large enough cap.

 #### Use Sudo to Issue
-1. Set the total issuance for the staking currency.
+1. Set the total amount for the staking currency.
 Use 1_000_000, as this will make the Staking to Liquid ratio to be 1:1000
-2. Check the chain stain: `HomaLite` -> `StakingTotalIssuance` should have the right amount.
+2. Check the chain stain: `HomaLite` -> `TotalStakingCurrency` should have the right amount.

 #### Use the normal Extrinsic to Request Mint
 1. Mint 1000 as Alice